New Moon on Monday: Music video

 The music video for "New Moon on Monday" was filmed by director Brian Grant during the morning of 7 December 1983 in the village of Noyers in France.
 It has a loosely sketched storyline in which the band appear as members of an underground resistance movement called "La Luna" (the name is one of the few connections between the video's content and the song lyrics), organizing a revolt against a modern (1980s-era computers are used) oppressive militaristic regime, apparently in France.

 "We set out to make a little movie," recalled Grant.
 "I'm not sure we succeeded."
 He was not the first choice to shoot the video, as Russell Mulcahy, director of many of the band's other videos, was unavailable.

 Several versions of this video exist.
 The longest is a 17-minute "movie version" which includes an extended introduction before the song starts (including a scene of dialogue between Simon Le Bon and the story's female lead, played by Patricia Barzyk, winner of the Miss France title in 1980; a brief snippet of "Union of the Snake" is also heard on a radio), and is set to an extended remix of the song.
 A shorter version, with a spoken French-dialogue intro, was originally submitted to MTV, who then later requested an even shorter version without the prologue.

 Yet another version was produced for the video collection Dancing on the Valentine (1984), showing blue-lit scenes of the band members in front of a full-moon backdrop.
 All but one of the versions were included as easter eggs on the 2004 DVD compilation Greatest.

 Both guitarist Andy Taylor and keyboardist Nick Rhodes say that this is the band's least favourite music video.
 "Everybody ... hates it, particularly the dreadful scene at the end where we all dance together," Taylor wrote in his memoirs.
 "Even today, I cringe and leave the room if anyone plays [it]."
 He recalls that they were miserable since their Christmas holiday had been cut short to shoot the video, and spent most of the day on the dark and cold set drinking, to the point that he was "half cut" by the time the last scenes were shot.
 "It's one of the few times I've seen Nick dance."

 B-sides, bonus tracks and remixes

-"New Moon on Monday" was backed with a remix of the instrumental "Tiger Tiger" done by Ian Little.
-The original version of the instrumental was found on the studio album Seven and the Ragged Tiger (1983).
+"New Moon on Monday" was backed with a remix of "Tiger Tiger", an instrumental track taken from the Seven and the Ragged Tiger album, done by Ian Little.
 The release was rounded out by an extended version of the title track.